fauna/faunadb-go/README.md

 go get github.com/fauna/faunadb-go/v4/faunadb
 ```

-Please note that our driver undergoes breaking changes from time to time, so depending on our `master` branch is not recommended.
+Please note that our driver undergoes breaking changes from time to time, so depending on our `main` branch is not recommended.
 It is recommended to use one of the following methods instead:

 ### Importing